epfl-cs358/2024fa-foosbot/README.md

 - 2 x pulley
 - 2 x wheels (to put at the end of the belts)
 - 4 x Belt to motor Platform Connector

+Our 3D printing steps:
+Use Fusion 360 to create and edit the pieces
+Open Prusaslicer to prepare pieces for impression:
+1. Select Filament PETG
+2. Select Printer MK4 with 0.4 nozzle or i3 MK3S & MK3S+
+3. Select Print Setting 0.20mm QUALITY
+4. Place and add necessary supports to print out pieces correctly
+5. Edit the perimeter of the pieces for more resistance if needed
+6. Slice and Print

+For the Bumpers:
+Open Prusaslicer to prepare pieces for impression:
+1. Select Filament NinjaTek NinjaFlex TPU
+2. Select Printer i3 MK3S & MK3S+
+3. Select Print Setting 0.20mm QUALITY
+4. ! don't use supports
+5. Place pieces and Slice
+6. Add glue to printing bed
+7. Print

+When slicing be careful of the surface on which you print your pieces, to ideally minimize supports needed or place them in a smart way.

 ### Wiring of the Motors
 #### Electronics Chart